denko-rb/denko/README.md

 ## Getting Started

-**Note:** If using Ruby in WSL on Windows, you can follow the Mac/Linux instructions, but it is not recommended.
-Serial (COM port) forwarding isn't currently working on WSL2, which would make it impossible to communicate with the microcontroller.
-There are workarounds, and you might get it working by switching to WSL1, but the [RubyInstaller for Windows](https://rubyinstaller.org/) and Arduino IDE are recommended instead.
+**Note:** If using Windows, you can follow the Mac/Linux instructions in WSL, but it is not recommended.
+Serial (COM port) forwarding isn't working on WSL2, which means you can't communicate with the board.
+There are workarounds, and it might work on WSL1, but the [RubyInstaller for Windows](https://rubyinstaller.org/) and Arduino IDE are recommended instead.
+A Linux virtual machine with USB passthrough works too.

 #### 1. Install the Gem
 ```shell
 gem install denko
 ```

-Before using the microcontroller in Ruby, we need to flash it with the denko firmware (or "sketch" in Arduino lingo).
-This is needed **once** for each board, but future versions may need reflashing to add functionality.

 #### 2. Install the Arduino IDE OR CLI